 Research on the use of HSR with tendinopathy has recommended performing these strength exercises for 4 sets of 15 repetitions for 1 week before increasing the weight and dropping the volume to 4 sets of 12 reps for the next two weeks.16 Eventually progress to 4 sets of 10 reps, followed by 4 sets of 8 and then 6 reps (each for 2-3 weeks each).

 How fast should you squat?

-While the amount of weight on the bar is THE MOST important factor in creating change in our injured tendons, the speed at which we lift is a close second.26 Scientist have recently found that manipulating the speed at which a squat is performed significantly changes the amount of stress and strain placed on the tendons of the knee.
+While the amount of weight on the bar is THE MOST important factor in creating change in our injured tendons, the speed at which we lift is a close second.26 Researchers have recently found that manipulating the speed at which a squat is performed significantly changes the amount of stress and strain placed on the tendons of the knee.